 Besides that, you get the same slick and intuitive Ring app that comes with all the other products from the brand, plus an impressive list of features: two-way audio, a 110-decibel siren, and 1080p HD video footage that looks crisp both in the day and during the night.

-- Check out the definitive T3 list of the best security cameras
+- Meet more of the best security cameras

 Buy a Ring camera and you get access to the premium subscription service for free for 30 days – after that it'll cost £2.50 a month or £25 a year.
 Without it you can only view motion events and a live feed, rather than go back in time through archived video recordings.